lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 implementations that process ML-DSA public keys when processing certificates and CRLs MUST recognize the corresponding OIDs.

-{{exmamples}} contains example ML-DSA private keys encoded using the textual encoding defined in {{?RFC7468}}.
+{{examples}} contains example ML-DSA private keys encoded using the textual encoding defined in {{?RFC7468}}.

 # Key Usage Bits